cjohansen/dataspex/README.md

 ## Usage

-Using Dataspex is easy: require `dataspex.core` and call `inspect` on your data.
+To use Dataspex, require `dataspex.core` and call `inspect` on your data.
 When used from Clojure, it will start a server on port 7117.
-The browser extension automatically connects to this port.
+The browser extension can connect to this port either with configuration from ClojureScript, or by clicking the plus icon in the extension panel and entering "http://localhost:7117" as the server to connect to.

 ```clj
 (require '[dataspex.core :as dataspex])